 a sweet anticipation

 Midlife has a strange way of flattening anticipation.
-We become very good at managing, coordinating, delivering.
+We become very good at managing, coordinating, and delivering.
 We stop giving ourselves future moments that exist only for pleasure.
 Somewhere between responsibility and resilience, we forget how much emotional nourishment lives in looking ahead.

-In a season of life when so much feels in transition, anticipation becomes its own quiet form of stability.
 A reminder that there are still beautiful things ahead of you, even if you are still figuring out what comes next.

 This week, give yourself one thing to look forward to.
 Write it down.
 Protect it.
 Let it pull you gently through the noise of the days before it.